Rebecca Blake

 Rebecca Layla Blake (born 13 November 1998) is a Romanian cricketer and sport scientist who plays for the Romanian women's national cricket team as a right handed batter and offbreak bowler.
 She is presently the captain of the Romanian team, and has also captained the French national team.

-On 9 September 2022, she captained Romania in her Women's Twenty20 International (WT20I) debut, against Greece.
-The following day, in a WT20I against Serbia, she became the first player to score a WT20I century for Romania.
+On 9 September 2022, she captained Romania in her Twenty20 International (T20I) debut, against Greece.
+The following day, in a T20I against Serbia, she became the first woman to score a T20I century for Romania.

 Off the field, she works as a laboratory technician at Solent University in Southampton, England, and as a sport scientist for the GB Speedway Team.

 Early life and education

 Blake was born in Romania, to a Romanian mother, Greta, and an English father, John.
 She was raised in Romania, where she lived until she was nine years old, and in France.
 At the age of 11, she was introduced to cricket, in the form of an impromptu France v Rest of the World game at a picnic.

 As a child, Blake also enjoyed horse riding, but had little time for it after starting high school.
 Additionally, she played basketball and handball with friends.
 However, she preferred cricket: "It is both a collective and individual discipline," she told Le Saumur Kiosque in 2014.

 In her mid-teens, Blake lived in the tiny village of Miremont, between Thouars and Bressuire in the Deux-Sèvres department, western France, and attended Lycée Aliénor d'Aquitaine in Poitiers.

 Between 2017 and 2020, she studied at Solent University in Southampton, England, for a Bachelor of Science with honours in Applied Sport Science.
 In 2021, she completed a Master of Science in Sport Science and Performance Coaching from the same university.
 She also has an England and Wales Cricket Board (ECB) Level 2 cricket coaching qualification and is qualified as a gym instructor.

 In early 2022, she was said to be "in the process of organising a doctorate".